A Clear Path to Concurrency in Swift 6.2

 nonisolated(nonsending)

-In Swift versions up to 6.1, nonisolated async methods were always detached to a global executor—even when invoked from @MainActor.
+In Swift versions up to 6.1, nonisolated async methods always hopped off the caller and ran on the global executor—even when invoked from @MainActor.
 This introduced unexpected thread switches.

 With Swift 6.2, when using the NonisolatedNonsendingByDefault flag: